Cnidaria: Feeding and excretion

 Cnidarians feed in several ways: predation, absorbing dissolved organic chemicals, filtering food particles out of the water, obtaining nutrients from symbiotic algae within their cells, and parasitism.
 Most obtain the majority of their food from predation but some, including the corals Hetroxenia and Leptogorgia, depend almost completely on their endosymbionts and on absorbing dissolved nutrients.
-Cnidaria give their symbiotic algae carbon dioxide, some nutrients, a place in the sun and protection against predators.
+Cnidaria give their symbiotic algae carbon dioxide, some nutrients, and protection against predators.

 Predatory species use their cnidocytes to poison or entangle prey, and those with venomous nematocysts may start digestion by injecting digestive enzymes.
 The "smell" of fluids from wounded prey makes the tentacles fold inwards and wipe the prey off into the mouth.
-In medusae the tentacles round the edge of the bell are often short and most of the prey capture is done by "oral arms", which are extensions of the edge of the mouth and are often frilled and sometimes branched to increase their surface area.
+In medusae, the tentacles around the edge of the bell are often short and most of the prey capture is done by "oral arms", which are extensions of the edge of the mouth and are often frilled and sometimes branched to increase their surface area.
+These "oral arms" aid in cnidarians' ability to move prey towards their mouth once it has been poisoned and entangled.
 Medusae often trap prey or suspended food particles by swimming upwards, spreading their tentacles and oral arms and then sinking.
 In species for which suspended food particles are important, the tentacles and oral arms often have rows of cilia whose beating creates currents that flow towards the mouth, and some produce nets of mucus to trap particles.
 Their digestion is both intra and extracellular.

 Once the food is in the digestive cavity, gland cells in the gastroderm release enzymes that reduce the prey to slurry, usually within a few hours.
 This circulates through the digestive cavity and, in colonial cnidarians, through the connecting tunnels, so that gastroderm cells can absorb the nutrients.
 Absorption may take a few hours, and digestion within the cells may take a few days.
 The circulation of nutrients is driven by water currents produced by cilia in the gastroderm or by muscular movements or both, so that nutrients reach all parts of the digestive cavity.
 Nutrients reach the outer cell layer by diffusion or, for animals or zooids such as medusae which have thick mesogleas, are transported by mobile cells in the mesoglea.

 Indigestible remains of prey are expelled through the mouth.
 The main waste product of cells' internal processes is ammonia, which is removed by the external and internal water currents.